lducas/LatRedHybrid/readme.md

 Licence:
 Public domain.

+Note: This code was provided by Thomas Wunderer.

 [1] Johannes A. Buchmann, Florian Göpfert, Rachel Player, and Thomas Wunderer.
 On the hardness of LWE with binary error: Revisiting the hybrid lattice-reduction and meet-in-the-middle attack.
 In Progress in Cryptology - AFRICACRYPT 2016 - 8th International Conference on Cryptology in Africa, Fes, Morocco, April 13-15, 2016, Proceedings, pages 24 - 43, 2016.